 - The Information Technology Infrastructure Subcommittee (ITIS)

 All Subcommittees should meet at least quarterly in addition to the full TPPC schedule and may include community partners appointed by subcommittee chairs in consultation with the TPPC Chair for defined terms.
-The CTO will present bi-annual reports, coordinated with the ETG, ATS and ITIS, to the campus community about progress on achieving strategic plan goals.
+The CTO will present bi-annual reports, coordinated with the ETG, ATS, ITIS, and WPC, to the campus community about progress on achieving strategic plan goals.
 The TPPC Chair and the CTO are ex-officio members of all subcommittees.

 Executive Subcommittee: coordinate the work of the other Subcommittees; act on time-sensitive matters on behalf of the full TPPC; and propose, review, and maintain a process of proposal submission and evaluation.